 In the end you’ll still have to attend one of Guerrini’s Hakke Shows if you wanna have a taste of what the past might have sounded like, but if you have any interest in what the dance-floor might become in the future you won’t be disappointed by the three-track gem that is Never Sleep #1.

 Artist: Go Dugong

 Label: 42 Records

-The theme of the records is in fact tribal mythology, and especially some of the ancient theories around the existence of comics entities, and this peculiar choice influences Curaro structure directly.
-Every track sounds like a different myth told in front a a fire while the shadows are dancing, and every time an artists is featured, a different narrator or maybe a new character, the tone of the tale changes along with the musical style, in a constant shifting between tribal, dub, psychedelic, dancehall and house.
+The theme of the records is in fact tribal mythology and, in particular, some of the ancient theories around the existence of comics entities, a theme that influences Curaro structure directly.
+Every track sounds like a different myth told in front a a fire while the shadows are dancing, and every time an artists is featured (as a different narrator or maybe as new character) the tone of the tale changes along with the musical style, in a constant shifting between tribal, dub, psychedelic, dancehall and house.
 And although it is hard to deal with so many different genres, Curaro’s atmosphere always remains coherent, due to its very strong concept and to the right balance between all these influences.
 So, are you not in love with the Italian electronic music scene yet?
 Listen to this, then.
 You are already in love and want more?
 Also listen to this, then.